 This is a very common question that I get asked.
 In my years of practising acupuncture, I have come to realise why acupuncture is often associated with pain.

 People who have tried acupuncture often mistake the different needle sensations of soreness, numbness, bloatedness, tingling, heaviness and at times electric current as “painful”.

 They conveniently term these needle sensations as “painful” as they are not able to better describe the experience.
-Therefore “acupuncture” gets the reputation of being “painful”!
-To a certain extend, this has deterred most of people from trying out acupuncture.
+Therefore acupuncture gets the reputation of being “painful”!
+To a certain extent, this has deterred many people from trying out acupuncture.

 This will result in a faster recovery, as compared to someone who gets the needle sensations slowly.
 Thus it is always better to experience some needle sensations during the treatment.

 However, in the case where you experience any discomfort during the acupuncture treatment, don't hesitate to inform the physician promptly.
-He/she will adjust the needle’s depth or the direction to ensure that the treatment will be managable for you.
+He or she will adjust the needle’s depth or the direction to ensure that the treatment will be manageable for you.

 What are the possible side effects of acupuncture?

 A minority of patient may experience the following when and/or after undergoing acupuncture:

 - Dizziness or fainting

 On the whole, slight bleeding or bruising occurs after acupuncture in about 3% of treatment.
 Pain during treatments occurs in about 1% of treatments.